Description of Program

 The concentration in Liturgical Practice provides for the needs of those whose ministry intersects with liturgical planning for diocesan, parish, and school ministries.
 Within a theological, theoretical, and historical framework, the program focuses on the practical concerns of the liturgical life and worship in a Christian community.

-In partnership with the Diocese of Trenton, the program offers a concentration in Church Ministry.
+In partnership with the Diocese of Trenton, the program has offered a concentration in Church Ministry.
 Students who successfully complete the Institute for Lay Ecclesial Ministry or a similar program as determined by the director, are required to complete only 30 credits for the master’s degree.
 Other students can complete this concentration for the degree with the addition of six hours of practicum or elective courses.